 nothing to commit, working tree clean

-What my terminal output doesn’t show is that when you run git commit, this will open the “vi” editor.
+, this will open the “vi” editor.
 The editor is a bit special and has “modes”.
 For now let’s just focus on getting this commit message done; when vi opens a file you start in “normal” mode (notice that typing characters doesn’t actually insert any text?), but we need to get to “insert” mode.
 While in normal mode, press “i” to enter insert mode and you will be able to insert text as you expect with a normal editor.
 Write a message that describes what you’re trying to save to your history; for something as simple and purposeless as this, “Initial commit” will suffice.
 Once you’ve entered your message, press “ESC” to re-enter normal mode.
 From here type “:wq” or “:x” to save and exit and you should see the terminal output above.
-And of course we run git status again to see where we are.
+And of course we run git status

 Let’s modify main.py to print out “Hello world”, save and check this in to git.